-• The constitutional right of the people to have access to information
+- The constitutional right of the people to have access to information - To have trained and knowledgeable staff for providing information to the people - To ensure service is timely, courteous, fair, efficient, and offered with all due regard for the privacy, safety, convenience, comfort and needs of the public

-- To have trained and knowledgeable staff for providing information to the people - To ensure service is timely, courteous, fair, efficient, and offered with all due regard for the privacy, safety, convenience, comfort and needs of the public - To ensure that published information is available on request in multiple formats to also accommodate special groups.
+• To ensure that published information is available on request in multiple formats to also accommodate special groups.

 Key to the uThukela district municipality strategy is the recognition that Government communication is driven by coherent messages under a theme: "TOGETHER WE MOVE SOUTH AFRICA FORWARD".
+It is crucial to mention that the communication strategy is planned to be reviewed in the 2018/2019 financial year.